Red-eared slider: Reproduction

 Incubation takes 59–112 days.
 Late-season hatchlings may spend the winter in the nest and emerge when the weather warms in the spring.
-Just prior to hatching, the egg contains 50% turtle and 50% egg sac.
+Just prior to hatching, the egg contains 50% terrapin and 50% egg sac.
 A new hatchling breaks open its egg with its egg tooth, which falls out about an hour after hatching.
 This egg tooth never grows back.
 Hatchlings may stay inside their eggshells after hatching for the first day or two.
 If they are forced to leave the eggshell before they are ready, they will return if possible.
 When a hatchling decides to leave the shell, it still has a small sac protruding from its plastron.
-The yolk sac is vital and provides nourishment while visible, and several days later, it will have been absorbed into the turtle's belly.
+The yolk sac is vital and provides nourishment while visible, and several days later, it will have been absorbed into the terrapin's belly.
 The sac must be absorbed, and does not fall off.
-The split must heal on its own before the turtle is able to swim.
+The split must heal on its own before the terrapin is able to swim.
 The time between the egg hatching and water entry is 21 days.